theonize/Currier/Gloss/Matthew/Matthew 15.md

 13-14) Those who oppose the truth will be rooted up and burned.

+14) "ignore them" ~ we are directed to _not_ oppose bad teachers but let God deal with them

+15-16) It's not really a parable is it?
+Hence, the reason Jesus knows that Peter doesn't understand.

 16-18) understanding, mouth, stomach -> feces
 	...implying that such waste matter makes up the intentions of our heart